-exploration of local habitat
+exploration of the local habitat

 identification of local species in the field

-identification of other species in classroom
+identification of other species brought along

 This plant identification course walk is easy to reach from Nottingham, Mansfield, Newark, Sheffield, Doncaster, Lincoln, Leicester, Chesterfield, Worksop, Retford, Grantham, and Derby.

-Participants must be aged 18 or over - sorry, no children under 18 or babes in arms on this course.
+Participants must be aged 18 years or older - no children under 18 or babes in arms allowed on this course